 And they need that solution to collaborate with and add additional value to their already embedded office productivity tools to ensure greater efficiency, fewer risks, and consistent, streamlined processes.

-Radar® Privacy enables an exhaustive investigation that ensures all critical details from an incident are captured, and automatically and seamlessly connects that critical data to the appropriate breach notification laws.
+Radar Privacy enables an exhaustive investigation that ensures all critical details from an incident are captured, and automatically and seamlessly connects that critical data to the appropriate breach notification laws.

-Radar® Compliance
+Radar Compliance

-stakeholders, from federal regulators to the board of directors.
-Highly configurable, Radar® Compliance is able to address a wide variety of incidents, including but not limited to cyber events, health and welfare, operational interruptions, and internal compliance.
+Radar Compliance is a configurable rules-and-assessment engine.
+The solution enables organizations to define their own notification triggers and obligations to stakeholders, from federal regulators to the board of directors.
+Highly configurable, Radar® Compliance can address a wide variety of incidents, including, but not limited to, cyber events, health and welfare, operational interruptions, and internal compliance.

-By operationalizing compliance, risk, and cyber requirements with their associated internal
+By operationalizing compliance, risk, and cyber requirements with their associated internal and external notification obligations, Radar Compliance shortens the time spent getting

-to a notification decision, freeing up resources for incident investigation, and providing a transparent process to all stakeholders.
-The result is a company-wide streamlined compliance process that enables cross functional collaboration and risk mitigation between IT, InfoSec, cybersecurity, privacy, legal, HR and compliance teams.
+to a notification decision, freeing up resources for incident investigation and providing a transparent process to all stakeholders.
+The result is a company-wide streamlined compliance process that enables cross-functional collaboration and risk mitigation between IT, InfoSec, cybersecurity, privacy, legal, HR, and compliance teams.

 Integrations with Office Productivity Tools